 7. Sudoku

-This game of logic, problem solving, and uncovering patterns is a brain game that helps stimulate cognitive function and offers people the satisfaction of finishing a tough puzzle.
+This game of logic, problem-solving, and uncovering patterns is a brain game that helps stimulate cognitive function and offers people the satisfaction of finishing a tricky puzzle.

 Your memory and your logic work in tandem when you’re playing Sudoku.
 You have to use your memory to memorize the numbers and your logic to fill in the blank spaces.

-The University of Edinburgh found that doing Sudoku can help activate “survival genes” in your brain that otherwise remain dormant.
-They report that these genes help elongate the lifespan of brain cells and help people resist memory-depleting diseases such as strokes.
+The University of Edinburgh found that doing Sudoku can help activate “survival genes” in your brain that remain dormant.
+These genes help elongate the lifespan of brain cells and help people resist memory-depleting diseases such as strokes.

-Sudoku also helps train your brain because it requires you to think strategically and be creative in your problem solving.
+Sudoku also helps train your brain because it requires you to think strategically and solve problems creatively.

-If you stop playing when you’re in the middle of a game, you’ll have to restart the entire thinking process, which helps jog your memory and helps to develop your concentration abilities and re-focusing skills.
+If you stop playing when you’re in the middle of a game, you’ll have to restart the entire thinking process, which helps jog your memory and develop your concentration and re-focusing skills.

 8. Super Brain Yoga

-Super brain yoga is a short and simple physical exercise that will help improve your memory and increase your brain power.
+Super brain yoga is a short and simple physical exercise that can help improve memory and increase brain power.

-It boosts the electrical activity in your brain, which activates it and gets it running properly.
-This practice has caught on among both professionals and educators.
+It boosts the electrical activity in your brain, activating it and getting it running properly.
+This practice has caught on among professionals and educators.

 To do super brain yoga: